The following are some guiding principles that serve as the basis for our preschool curriculum:

-We look to the Emergent and Reggio Emilia curriculum in our classrooms, which emphasize student’s active participation in the planning, development, and assessment of their own learning.
-Our teachers observe and listen to the students as they play, determine their areas of interests, then develop a curriculum to direct their learning based on their interests.
+We look to the Emergent and Reggio Emilia curriculum in our classrooms, which emphasizes student’s active participation in the planning, development, and assessment of their own learning.
+Our teachers observe and listen to the students as they play, determine their areas of interest, then develop a curriculum to direct their learning based on their interests.

 Throughout the school, teachers utilize documentation boards to provide visual evidence of the learning process.
 These feature photographs, artwork, student quotes, teacher reasoning, and samples of student work.
 Observations are displayed on different levels for both the student and adults to see.
 Providing this documentation at the child’s eye level is validating, aids comprehension and memory, and prompts students to revisit their thoughts and further explore them.